Parnay, Maine-et-Loire

 Parnay ([paʁnɛ]) is a commune in the Maine-et-Loire department in western France.
-It is known for its 11th Century Church.
+It is known for its 11th-Century church.
 Parnay is one of the nine communes that is in the AOC Saumur-Champigny and fruit Red Wine made from Cabernet Franc.

+The Greenwich Prime Meridian passes through Parnay, as does its satellite-calculated successor, the IERS Reference Meridian, which runs about 100 metres to the east of it.

+Another way of putting this is to say that Parnay lies due south of the Royal Observatory, Greenwich, in England.